WordPress/gutenberg/docs/designers-developers/designers/menu-item.md

 ###Usage

-The MenuItem button should only be used in combination with the DropdownMenu component.
+A `MenuGroup` contiaining `MenuItem`s can be used within a `Dropdown`.
+A `MenuGroup` can also have other `MenuGroup`s within it so menus can be nested.

 ## Development guidelines

 ###Usage

-MenuItem is a component which renders a button intended to be used in combination with the DropdownMenu component.
+`MenuItem` is a component which renders a button intended to be used in combination with the `MenuGroup` component.

 ```
 import { MenuItem } from '@wordpress/components';